Giuseppe Moretti: Other commissions and later life

 Moretti moved around east of the Mississippi frequently after 1916, returning to Pittsburgh, where he established a permanent residence and studio on Bigelow Boulevard.

 Moretti soon made war memorials a major source of his income, completing sculptures and tablets in Ohio, Pennsylvania, and elsewhere.
 Moretti is known to have remarked that "... art, in its various meanings is to be benefited greatly by the sentiment that the world war had reawakened..."
 Moretti also believed that Pittsburgh would become the "Athens of the New World," spurred on by artistic creation.
 "No," declared Moretti, "I shall not leave Pittsburgh – it is the fine home for the artist – strong, mighty, rugged-so!"

 Meanwhile, Moretti was pursuing a career in business by purchasing marble quarries, becoming a pioneer in the Alabama marble industry, and traveling to Birmingham in 1901 to develop the Alabama marble fields.
 In 1923, when he finally left Pittsburgh, he bought his last Alabama marble quarry, which failed in 1925.

 One of Moretti's last works in America was the 1927 "Battle of Nashville Monument", erected on the site of that 1864 battle.
 It was commissioned by the Ladies Battlefield Association, and honored both sides of the conflict in the American Civil War.

 In 1897, Moretti designed the bronze statue of Cornelius Vanderbilt on the campus of Vanderbilt University in Nashville.
 It was first erected on the grounds of the Parthenon, but moved to the campus the following fall.

 In 1921, Moretti designed a bronze and granite statue on the tomb of Sumner Archibald Cunningham, a Confederate veteran and editor of the Confederate Veteran, at the Willow Mount Cemetery in Shelbyville, Tennessee.

+In 1928, he designed a statue of Elizabeth and Joseph E. Brown, a former governor of Georgia and his wife, which was dedicated on the grounds of the Georgia State Capitol in Atlanta.